+CPE allows authors to hold copyright without restrictions.
 Submitted manuscripts must be written in either English or German.
 An English language abstract of max.
 200 words has to be provided.
 Upon submitting to Culture, Practice & Europeanization authors are expected to have cleared all permissions and copyright conflicts.
-CPE accepts several types of submissions, that is, research articles, book reviews, speeches, and notes.
+CPE accepts several types of submissions, that is, research articles, book reviews, speeches, interviews, and notes.
 They are treated the same way as to double blind peer review.
-All submissions must contain
+All submissions must cont

 Research articles: Full papers should range from 5000 to 10,000 words including all figures, tables, appendixes, and references.
 The abstract should not exceed 200 words.

 Book reviews: The usual length should not exceed 1000 words.

 Speeches: The usual length should not exceed 5000 words.
 References should be provided and may be added to the original text.

 Notes: Extended abstracts or notes on ongoing research (incl. conference memos) range from 500 to 4000 words.

 Editorials (for guest editors): Editorials should provide an overview of the issue in question.
 Editorials should not exceed 3000 words.